 Often families get lost in the battle over addiction.
 A loved one, for whatever reason, has succumb to chemical escapes.
 Lost in helplessness, and engaged in illogical arguments, the whole family loses their sanity.

 The weapons of honesty and trust are ruthlessly dragged into every conflict.
 “I’ve been honest, so you must trust.”
-Somehow the ‘live-in-the-moment’ attitude misses the magnitude and sacrifice that accompanies these virtuous character traits, rewards that are not the consequential return given for a single good deed.
+Somehow the ‘live-in-the-moment’ attitude misses the sacrifice that accompanies virtuous character traits, rewards not given for a single good deed.
 Even psychopathic liars tell the truth sometimes.
 One positive act doesn’t trim the choking vines grown from long patterns of disregard.

 "The weapons of honesty and trust are ruthlessly dragged into every conflict."

-In a baffling volley of insanity, the deceiver expects to be rewarded trust when their dishonesty is unproven.
-They are aghast we don’t believe.
-The unconscious suggests that a well contrived lie is as good as transparency, “if I am clever enough to deceive, then I should be trusted.”
-We see this same psychopathic expectation from the political leaders currently ruining our nation.
+In a baffling volley of insanity, the deceiver expects to be rewarded trust when their honesty is unproven.
+They are aghast we don’t believe (even when they lie).
+They expect that a well contrived lie be treated as good as transparency, “if I am clever enough to deceive, then I should be trusted.”
+We see this same psychopathic expectation from many political leaders.

 The past and the future are enemies to the addict.
-The chronically intoxicated relies on addictions to escape discomfort.
+Those chronically intoxicated rely on addictions to escape discomfort.
 The past reminds of horror.
-The bleak future spurs hopelessness.
-So, the addict chooses adaptations the relieve in the present.
-Lacking coping skills to skillfully navigate discomfort, they avoid learning from the past, and sacrificing for the future.
+The future spurs hopelessness.
+So, the addict chooses adaptations that relieve in the present.
+Lacking coping skills to skillfully navigate through discomfort, they avoid learning from the past or sacrificing for the future.
 The addict chases tranquility with a narrowness of vision, limited to immediate fulfillment.

-The family’s determination to force sobriety eventually fades into discouragement.
-Unable to combat the craziness with logic, they absorb the onslaught of unsupported accusations; they addict still has the power.
-Hopeful loved ones know if the addict leaves, he carries with him the hope for change; for only he alone controls the next snort, inhale, or injection.
+The addict's family’s determination to force sobriety eventually discourages.
+Unable to combat the craziness with logic, they absorb the onslaught of unsupported accusations; the addict still has the power.
+Hopeful loved ones know if the addict leaves, he carries with him the hope for change; he (or she) alone controls the next snort, inhale, or injection.

-Stupefied, the family continues argues with fact, citing events from the past as evidence, forgetting that logic doesn’t live here, and facts are irrelevant.
-The family colors within the lines, while failing to outwit those who have no such constraints
+Stupefied, the family continues to argue with fact, citing the past as evidence, forgetting that logic doesn’t live here, and facts are irrelevant.
+The family colors within the lines, while failing to outwit those who have no such constraints.

 The cry of lunacy shrieks, “I’m breaking my end of the bargain, you are keeping yours—how come you don’t trust me?”
 But we submit, buy into the lunacy, sacrifice our logic, in hopes of sobriety—their sobriety and give again; and oddly, in a way, our own sobriety is sacrificed, and the madness of addiction becomes our own.